-OBJECTIVE OUTCOMES MEASURE TIMEFRAME 1.
-Improve health via increased exercise a) Increased trips by walking or cycling b) Change in percentage of people walking and cycling in Scarborough Walking trips were estimated to increase by 16%, cycling trips by Annual Active Lives surveys.
-2. Improve access to key destinations Increased trips via active means to key destinations Data for individual destinations is not possible as individual counts for Annual data where available, with investigation of trends over time.
+OBJECTIVE OUTCOMES MEASURE TIMEFRAME

+1. Improve health via increase exercise a Increased trips by walking or cycling b Change in percentage of people walking and cycling in Scarborough Walking trips were estimated to increase by 16%, cycling trips by Annual Active Lives surveys.
+A five-year review of trends and data 2.
+Improve access to key destinations Increased trips via active means to key destinations Data for individual destinations is not possible as individual counts for Annual data where available, with investigation of trends over time.
 Surveys on years 1 and 3 3.
-Reduce CO2 and pollution and improve air quality An increase in trips via active modes without an increase in trips via polluting modes.
+Reduce CO2 and pollution ar improve air quality An increase in trips via active modes without an increase in trips via polluting modes.
 Surveys on years 1 and 3

 4. Improve connections across communities At points under consideration, the links to and across the Cinder Track do not exist or are poor, including desire lines worn in grass, and stairs.
 Surveys on years 1 and 3 Only surveys are likely to reveal where people begin and end their journeys, and whether a change has occurred in where they go.
 The fact of the existence of the option may be taken as a proxy for the journey itself.
 A survey can enquire whether a particular trip would have been possible before the Cinder Track was improved and better-connected.
 5. A network of interesting places and knowledge of natural assets The existence of the network.
 Testing an increase in knowledge is likely outside the scope of the monitoring of this project, though surveys can provide this.
 The fact of the existence of the network and the emphasis on signage and landscaping that provide information must be taken as a proxy.
-6. A greater range of linked transport options The rate of adults walking for the purpose of travel in Scarborough District averaged 19.7% across the four years to 2018/19 according to the Active Lives Adults Survey; a rise in the town figures may be attributable to the project.
+6. A greater range of linked transpor options Review confirming that the Cinder Track and its connections increase transport options.
+This will be especially relevant once new housing and employment sites are established.
+The rate of adults walking for the purpose of travel in Scarborough District averaged 19.7% across the four years to 2018/19 according to the Active Lives Adults Survey; a rise in the town figures may be attributable to the project.
 Surveys on years 1 and 3 Additionally, changes in walking or cycling as a mode of travel to work may be attributable to the project, especially at LSOA level via the census.
 School travel surveys may also be helpful 7.
 Supporting the tourism economy related to walking and cycling While counts of users of the Cinder Track may provide some information about number of users and the change over time, only surveys are likely to reveal why the Cinder Track is chosen as a leisure destination or enjoyment. investigation of trends over Surveys on years 1 and 3